- Written by Dr.Mehmet Demircioglu

 The habit I worry about most is picking.
 Picking scales near the recipient area can disturb healing skin and create more inflammation.
 Even if the grafts are not easily lost after the early days, repeated trauma to the scalp is never helpful.

 Some psoriasis patients worry that surgery could trigger new plaques or worsen existing ones.
 That concern is understandable.
-Skin trauma can sometimes provoke psoriasis activity in susceptible people.
+Skin trauma can sometimes provoke psoriasis activity in susceptible people, so timing and control matter before surgery.
 I do not present this as a guarantee that it will happen, but it is a risk that needs review before surgery.

-This trauma-triggered reaction is sometimes called the Koebner phenomenon.
+This reaction after skin trauma is sometimes called the Koebner phenomenon.
 You do not need to remember the name, but you should understand the practical meaning.
 Incisions, scratching, aggressive washing, and irritation can matter more in a reactive psoriasis patient than in a patient with quiet skin.

 The practical question is how reactive the psoriasis has been in real life.
 A scalp that flares after scratches, stress, illness, or product irritation needs more caution than a scalp that stays quiet with treatment.
 This history helps me judge timing and aftercare.